getzep/docs.getzep.com/docs/sdk/documents.md

 > Want to learn more about embeddings?
 See *[Selecting Embedding Models](../deployment/embeddings.md)*

+### Indexes

+Where available, Zep will use a `pgvector v0.5`'s `HNSW` index for vector search over collections.
+Zep uses cosine distance for the distance function, which supports both normalized and unnormalized vectors.

+If you are using a version of `pgvector` prior to `v0.5`, Zep will fall back to using an exact nearest neighbor search over a collection until an `IVFFLAT` index is created.
+See [Indexing a Collection](#indexing-a-collection) below.

 ## Initializing the Zep Client

 Please see the [SDK documentation](index.md) for more information on initializing the Zep client.